vygr/ChrysaLisp/doc/STRUCTURE.md

 You may combine the various loop start and end statements as you wish, having conditions at the start and end of the loop as you desire.

+The flavours of `(break)` will exit the current loop or optionally the named loop.
+The flavours of `(continue)` allow you to jump back to the loop start, if the loop start statement has a condition then that condition is tested again.

 ```
 	(loop-start ['name])